311ecode/bashTestRunner/README.md

 Each test function should:
 - Return 0 for success
 - Return non-zero for failure
-- Output any diagnostic information to stdout/stderr (will be printed in real-time and captured in log)
+- Output any diagnostic information to stdout/stderr (will be captured in log and displayed in real-time)

 Example test:
 ```bash